Australian Age of Dinosaurs

 Project overview

 The Queensland Outback is home to clear skies and dozens of dinosaur tracks.
-The observatory will complement the attraction’s international certification as Australia’s first International Dark-Sky Sanctuary.
+The Gondwana Stars Observatory will complement the attraction’s international certification as Australia’s first International Dark-Sky Sanctuary.

-The March of the Titanosaurs exhibit will contain:
+The recently completed March of the Titanosaurs exhibit comprises:

 - two ornithopods